-alen 166 9-1 To protect and enhance landscape/townsc ape from negative effects of land use change 9-2 To take sensitive locations into account when siting development and to promote high quality design (a) Hectares of land given over to development each year (b) The extent and quality of public open space (c) Number of park and green space management plans produced (d) The number of derelict sites regenerated (e) Area of Carmarthenshire designated as Number of developments approved without landscape / townscape conditions Number of developments built contrary to CCW advice Number of development schemes accompanied by detailed townscape design (a,c,d,f) Information is unavailable on an annual basis.
+9-1 To protect and enhance landscape/townsc ape from negative effects of land use change 9-2 To take sensitive locations into account when siting development and to promote high quality design (a) Hectares of land given over to development each year (b) The extent and quality of public open space (c) Number of park and green space management plans produced (d) The number of derelict sites regenerated (e) Area of Carmarthenshire designated as open access land Number of developments approved without landscape / townscape conditions Number of developments built contrary to CCW advice Number of development schemes accompanied by detailed townscape design (a,c,d,f) Information is unavailable on an annual basis.
 Any implications will be considered as part of any review into the Plan. (b, e) In relation to the extent and quality of open space, reference should be made to the monitoring framework of the LDP and the Carmarthenshire Standard of 2.4ha per population.
 It should also be noted that there is an intent to review the Authority's greenspace assessment.
-9 - Landscape 9-3 To encourage appropriate future use of derelict land open access land (f) Area of derelict land returned to open space
+9 - Landscape 9-3 To encourage appropriate future use of derelict land (f) Area of derelict land returned to open space

-40.4.5

-10-1 Ensure suitable, (a) Percentage of young people (i) remaining Number of accessibility (a,b,c) Information is unavailable on an annual basis.
-Any implications will be

-affordable or (ii) returning to Carmarthenshire to live complaints pertaining to considered as part of any review into the Plan.

-housing stock and work new developments

-with access to (d) The number of Welsh Speakers aged 3 and over 43.9%, Welsh speakers aged

-education and (b) Number of complaints about poor access Carmarthenshire County Council - 3-15 is 15.1%.
-The Population is 184,898, working age population 110,739 (aged

-employment to services and facilities Corporate Policy Division, including 16-64) 2014 (Mid Year Population Estimates).

-facilities Well Being Assessment 'Situation

-(c) Number of complaints about highway Fact Sheet'. (e) 69% people of working age are employed

-10-2 Promote the (e.g. footpath) accessibility from disabled race sheet.

-retention of persons (f) 18% of the population is aged 0 to 15, 60% are aged 16 to 64 and 22% are over

-younger people 65.

-(d) Percentage of people in Carmarthenshire

-10-3 Encourage who are Welsh speakers (i) all aged 3 or (g) 4 % of the population has a non white ethnicity.

-growth of the over, and (ii) children aged 3 to 15 (g) 4 % of the population has a non-write ethilicity.

-Welsh language and culture

-and culture (e) Population and population of working

-10-4 Promote age

-inclusion of

-ioi disadvantaged (f) Population age profile

-ulat and minority (1) Population age profile

-Population groups into

-10 - 1 society (g) Ethnic diversity
+10-1 Ensure (a) Percentage of young people (i) remaining Number of accessibility (a,b,c) Information is unavailable on an annual basis.
+Any implications will be suitable, or (ii) returning to Carmarthenshire to live complaints pertaining to considered as part of any review into the Plan. affordable and work new developments housing stock (d) The number of Welch Creakers aged 2 and over 42 0%.
+Welch speakers aged with access to (d) The number of Welsh Speakers aged 3 and over 43.9%, Welsh speakers aged education and (b) Number of complaints about poor access to services and facilities Carmarthenshire County Council - 3-15 is 15.1%.
+The Population is 184,898, working age population 110,739 (aged 16-64) 2014 (Mid Year Population Estimates). employment to services and facilities Corporate Policy Division, including 10-04) 2014 (Milu fear Population Estimates). facilities Well Being Assessment 'Situation (c) Number of complaints about highway Fact Sheet'. (e) 69% people of working age are employed 10-2 Promote the (e.g. footpath) accessibility from disabled retention of persons (f) 18% of the population is aged 0 to 15, 60% are aged 16 to 64 and 22% are over younger people 65.
+10-3 Encourage growth of the Welsh language (d) Percentage of people in Carmarthenshire who are Welsh speakers (i) all aged 3 or over, and (ii) children aged 3 to 15 (g) 4 % of the population has a non white ethnicity. and culture (e) Population and population of working 10-4 Promote age c inclusion of Population disadvantaged (f) Population age profile oula and minority Pop groups into (a) Ethnia divarcity 10 - society (g) Ethnic diversity